Preaching the Literary Forms of the Bible

 - Students will learn to value creativity in preaching, particularly in seeing how biblical forms address contemporary hearers.

-- To form in students a sound foundation of theological and biblical inquiry in their professional doctoral program’s specialized track that they are able to integrate into the life of Christian ministry.
+- To form in students a sound foundation of theological and biblical inquiry in Preaching the Literary Forms of the Bible that they are able to integrate into the life of Christian ministry.

 - Students will enhance exegetical skills through literary-rhetorical analysis of various biblical genres including narrative, proverb, parable, epistle, lyric poetry, and apocalypse.